WJJW

-WJJW (91.1 FM) is a radio station broadcasting a Variety format.
+WJJW (91.1 FM) is a radio station broadcasting a variety format.
 Licensed to North Adams, Massachusetts, United States, the station serves the Northern Berkshire County area.
 The station is owned by the Massachusetts College of Liberal Arts.

-The callsign WJJW had previously been assigned to a Wyandotte, Michigan radio station broadcasting at 103.1 MHz.
-The station operated from September 11, 1947 to May 1, 1951.
+The callsign WJJW had previously been assigned to a radio station in Wyandotte, Michigan, broadcasting at 103.1 MHz.
+The Michigan station operated from September 11, 1947, to May 1, 1951.